SorenKF/general_machines/README.md

 ### 3. Validate the metric — `metric_validation.py`

-Re-scores the dataset under alternative weighting schemes to show that the reported results are not an artifact of the chosen tag weights:
+Re-scores the dataset under alternative weighting schemes to examine the influence of the weighting scheme.
+We use it to compare our theoretically motivated weighting scheme with random, inverted and frequency-sensitive weighting:

 - leave-one-out **ablation** of each tag,
 - **uniform** weights (0.0 / 0.5 / 1.0),